 Song Spells, is an exciting new Sea Wolf project.
-“It’s a real Sea Wolf album, but it’s not an official record.
-It’s a gift for our fans,” says Alex Brown Church, the songwriter/guitarist behind the band, “It has a roughness to it, and an intimacy that was allowed by a faster, more experimental approach.
+“It’s a real Sea Wolf album, but it’s not an official record,” says Alex Brown Church, the songwriter/guitarist behind the band, “It has a roughness to it, and an intimacy that was allowed by a faster, more experimental approach.
 It provided a kind of creative regeneration for the next album.”

 With Sea Wolf, Church has made three excellent albums - Leaves In The River; White Water, White Bloom and Old World Romance – each displaying his dexterity as a songwriter and the band’s ability to flesh out his visions with a subtle grace that intensifies their fluid emotional content.
 The music on Song Spells is powerful and more experimental than their previous studio work.